Bundle & Save

 - Your need to be over 25 years old and have a good driving record

-These insurers are often more concerned about more serious driving violations like DUIs, reckless driving, and excessive speeding when evaluating your driving record.
-You may still be eligible for these policies if you only have a few minor violations on your record in the past few years.
+These insurers are often more concerned about serious driving violations like DUIs, reckless driving, and excessive speeding when evaluating your driving record.
+You may still be eligible for these policies if you only have a few minor violations on your record.

 We gathered auto insurance quotes from Allstate and State Farm for both a 40-year-old man and woman with a clean driving record in New York City and Los Angeles.
 The policy included the following coverages: